 After the war, Chinthurst remained a coeducational day and boarding school, until the Bradleys sold out to Mr Ronald Kelley and his wife Joan in 1953.
-Ronald Kelley remained headmaster of Chinthurst till his retirement in 1977.
-Chinthurst in the 1950's still had many similarities with the pre-war school, notably in the accommodation: Art was taught in the long top room, now a staff flat, and there were a number of outbuildings: there was a garage which served as a carpentry workshop; there was a large building opposite the front door which was used as a gymnasium, and plays were performed there, Behind the gymnasium there were stables.
-Horse riding was an optional extra, and remained so until comparatively recently.
+Ronald Kelley remained headmaster of Chinthurst until his retirement in 1977.
+Chinthurst in the 1950's still had many similarities with the pre-war school, notably in the accommodation: Art was taught in the long top room, now a staff flat, and there were a number of outbuildings: there was a garage which served as a carpentry workshop; there was a large building opposite the front door which was used as a gymnasium, and plays were performed there.
+Behind the gymnasium there were stables with horse riding an optional extra until comparatively recently.

-Ronald Kelley transformed the school.
+Ronald Kelley transformed the school in other ways.
 Boarding was phased out, and girls were no longer catered for.
-Within a few years of taking over, Mr Kelley had changed Chinthurst into a typical modern boys' Prep School.
-Due to his generosity and the foresight of the first governors, the School was converted from a proprietary owned business to an Educational Trust in 1976.
+Within a few years Chinthurst had changed into a typical modern boys' Prep School.
+Due to his generosity and the foresight of the first governors, the school was converted from a proprietary owned business to an Educational Trust in 1976.
 The next Headmaster, The Rev. Brian Batty, took up the reins in 1976, jointly with Mr Kelley for a year, and then independently until 1982.

 Headmaster, Mr Trevor Egan and his wife Heather, were appointed in 1983 and remained in post for 26 years.
 New accommodation, such as the Morris House and the Art and Music Departments, were built, offering far wider opportunities to the boys than in the past and the school thrived and expanded during this time.
 Following Mr and Mrs Egan's retirement, Mr Ian Thorpe, formerly the Head of the Junior School at City of London Freemen's School, was then appointed as Chinthurst's Headmaster.
 Mr David Williams then took over the helm in September 2013 with Mr Tim Button being appointed Headmaster September 2015.

-In December 2011, the Board of Governors made the landmark decision to return the School to its former status as a co-educational school.
+In December 2011, the Board of Governors made the landmark decision to return Chinthurst School to its former status as a co-educational school.
 As such, with effect from April 2012, Chinthurst School accepted girls for the first time since the mid-1950s.
-With the vast majority of Senior School now admitting girls, the move is a decisive response to the changing market within the world of education; in addition the this significant change Chinthurst announced its move from 13+ to 11+ in April 2015.
-This was a decision born from that of Epsom College and St John's introducing their own bespoke Junior Schools taking entry into Year 7 from September 2016.
+With the vast majority of secondary schools now admitting girls, the move was a decisive response to the changing market within the world of education.
+In April 2015 Chinthurst announced its move from 13+ to 11+ due to the local secondary schools of Epsom College and St. John's offering a new junior intake at 11+ from September 2016.